-Want to take your scroll saw game to the next level by adding some metal pieces to your project – or even doing an entire project out of metal?
+Want to take your scroll saw the game to the next level by adding some metal pieces to your project – or even doing an entire project out of metal?

 Your scroll saw can cut metal!
 You just need the right metal, the right blades, the right speed, and a lubricant like WD40.
 Simple, right?

-Scroll saws can cut through many different types of metal: cold rolled steel, bronze, aluminum, copper, brass, and more.
+Scroll saws can cut through many different types of metal: cold-rolled steel, bronze, aluminum, copper, brass, and more.
 The ideal metal thickness is no more than 1/8″ but it can do thicker.
 Softer metals are easier of course, but even steel is not an impossibility with patience.

-Here’s a few things to consider and implement in order to ensure that working with metal on your scroll saw is safe and productive.
+Here are a few things to consider and implement in order to ensure that working with metal on your scroll saw is safe and productive.